Boronia, Victoria: Newspaper

 The offices of the Knox Leader weekly local newspaper (part of the News Corporation group) are located in Boronia.
 The Boronia and The Basin Community Newspaper (BBCN) is also produced and distributed locally by volunteers and focuses on local stories and history, including feature articles on immigrants' stories and local businesses.
 The community newspaper is produced on a monthly basis.

 Places of worship

 There are a number of groups providing for the local community.
 These include; St Paul's Anglican Church, Boronia Uniting Church, Boronia Community Church of Christ, The Potter's Church, Vineyard Church, Wesleyan Methodist Church of Boronia (pictured), Jehovah's Witnesses of Bayswater and Boronia, Christadelphian Hall of Boronia, Knox Community Baptist Church, Martin Luther Home for the Aged, Tenrikyo Melbourne Shinyu Church and St Joseph's Catholic Church.

 Wadi Street, Boronia, is also the location of the first Templer Community Church Hall in Australia.
 Built in 1957 entirely by local volunteer Templers, the building, with its unusual belltower and the attached nine-pin bowling alley, has been assessed by the Heritage Council in 2003 as "culturally significant" and placed on the Register of Heritage Victoria.

+In media

+Boronia was the setting for the 2011 feature film Boronia Boys, in which two local residents attempt to fund an around-the-world trip by scavenging hard rubbish collections in the area.